idnow/de.idnow.android/README.md

 - override `providePrivateKeyBytestream` method (raw data of *.der private key file)
 - override `provideCertificateBytestream` method (raw data of .der certificate file)
 - enable `featureFingerPrint` and/or `featureServerCert` flag(s)
-- override `provideServerFingerPrintByteStreams` and/or `provideServerCertificateBytestreams` method(s) (row data list of fingerprint/certificate files).
+- override `provideServerFingerPrintByteStreams` and/or `provideServerCertificateBytestreams` method(s) (raw data list of fingerprint/certificate files).

  **Notes:**
  <br>***- CertificateProvider can validate multiple server certificates/fingerprints.***
  <br>***- Certificates should be imported in .der format.***

-## Using IDnow with other native libraries (UnsatisfiedLinkError)
+## Native libraries conflict (UnsatisfiedLinkError)

-For Videostreaming the IDnow SDK uses IceLink which come with native libs.
+For Videostreaming the IDnow SDK uses LiveSwitch which come with native libs.

 If your app uses other 3rd party libs that come with their own native libs, it's possible that you get an UnsatisfiedLinkError.